learn-co-students/for-loops-readme-data-science-intro-000/README.md

     print(countries[i])
 ```

 So notice what happened there.
-Just like previously, our loop variable, `i`, is an increasing number for each iteration.
+Just like we did previously, our loop variable, `i`, is an increasing number for each iteration.
 Because these successive numbers are also successive indices of our `countries` list, we can use them to access and then operate on the elements of the `countries`.

 ```python